avlukas04/ireonada2/sleep-app/README.md

 ### AI Calling

-Users can set an alarm on when they want to wake up and an AI character will call them at the specified time and talk with them while they try to wake up.
+Implemented through the integration of voice synthesis APIs, users can set an alarm on when they want to wake up and an AI character will call them at the specified time and talk with them while they try to wake up.
 <p align="center">
     <img src="./src/readme-images/sleep-app8.png" alt="Character Generation Example" width="201">
     <img src="./src/readme-images/sleep-app9.png" alt="Character Generation Example" width="198">